Open source at Tailscale

 Encouraging Headscale

-Headscale is a project that complements Tailscale — with its own independent community of users and developers.
-Tailscale does not set Headscale’s product direction or manage the community, and neither prohibits nor requires employees from contributing to Headscale.
+Tailscale does not set Headscale’s product direction or manage its community, and does not prohibit Tailscale employees from contributing to Headscale.

 Providing Tailscale to open source projects